Does your baby have red spots on their face? Here are a few possible reasons why.

-Acne breakouts: Neonatal acne
+Acne breakouts: neonatal acne

 According to the AAP, neonatal acne occurs in 30% of newborns and commonly appears between the first two to four weeks of life.

-Outbreaks from drooling or regurgitation
+Outbreaks from drool or throw-up

-In the same way, when your baby spits up after feeding, drool can cause certain outbreaks on your their chin.
+Similarly, when your baby spits up after feeding, drool can cause certain outbreaks on your their chin.

 - Dress them in soft and light cotton clothing.